WorkerFramework/worker-framework/caf-templates/developer_docs/implementation_guide.md

 	+ Add a new markdown file under `showcase` -> `en-us` -> `services`
 	+ Update the showcase.json file found in the `_data` folder
 - Schedule review of showcase entry and service documentation with Frank.
 This review should be run from the fork and show the finished showcase entry and service docs.
+- Build your changes using the "grunt" task.
 - Submit pull request for Frank to review.
 - Frank will approve or reject content.
 If approved he will merge the changes.